appsmithorg/appsmith-docs/website/docs/core-concepts/writing-code/README.md

 #### Multi-line code

-As the name suggests, you can break code into multiple lines to make it readable and also use **[Immediately Invoked Function Expression (IIFE)]**(https://developer.mozilla.org/en-US/docs/Glossary/IIFE) to write functions or code blocks with return statements.
+As the name suggests, you can break code into multiple lines to make it readable and also use **[Immediately Invoked Function Expression (IIFE)](https://developer.mozilla.org/en-US/docs/Glossary/IIFE)** to write functions or code blocks with return statements.

-**Examples**

-This example shows how to code the button's `onClick` event listener to execute a set of actions.
+**Example**:This example shows how to code the button's `onClick` event listener to execute a set of actions.

 ```javascript
 {{